TrevStoke/Trainex/docs/preliminary_specification.md

 ###	Submit an Assessment for a Trainee

 Submit a trainee assessment for a plan that they are currently assigned to, providing grades for all appropriate skills, along with mentor and supervisor information.
-If the submission indicates that the trainee has completed their current plan, they will be deassigned from their plan (and the latest-completion will be recorded/updated as necessary).
+If the submission indicates that the trainee has completed their current plan, they will be deassigned from their plan.

 ###	Browse Assessment History for a Trainee.